quintilesims/layer0/docs-src/docs/troubleshooting/commonissues.md

         * `l0-<prefix>-tags`

-Most resources can be removed through the AWS Console, but some need to be removed from the AWS CLI
+Most resources can be removed through the AWS Console, but some need to be removed from the AWS CLI.

 **IAM Instance Profile**